-The human resources (HR) department at Blue Shield of California had some very messy problems on its hands about two years ago.
+The human resources (HR) department at Blue Shield of California had some very messy problems on its hands about

 The department's business processes had fallen well behind the times, so much so that HR employees were still using handwritten, carbon-copied forms to implement personnel changes throughout the organization.
 And the IT systems that supported HR functions were completely decentralized and tough to manage, making it difficult to enforce information retention policies.